 "String and Dom investigate a small town where a friend of theirs has disappeared.
 What they discover there is a little fiefdom controlled by an unfriendly sheriff named Bogan who doesn't like outsiders in his domain.
 When String starts poking around for his friend, Bogan arrests him and sets him loose on an 80,000 acre wildlife enclosure just outside the town.
 There, he becomes the game in a little hunt that just may cost him his life.
 As if that isn't enough, an attractive highway patrol deputy has also run afoul of the Sheriff and String and Dom must intervene before she becomes fodder for the sheriff's goons."

 On this day in 1984 (in the United Kingdom), The Tripods aired "England: July, 2089 AD."
-This served as the second episode of the program's first season, and here's the plot summary as provided by IMDB.com:
+Officially, this served as the second episode of the program's first season, and here's the plot summary as provided by IMDB.com:

 "Will and Henry meet up with the vagrant, Ozymandias, who gives them a compass and a map to help them on their way.
 But, first they must find a boat captain who will help the two runaways cross the channel to France."